 The raffle was a great success with prizes donated from:

-Jigs and Reels provide an online E-learning system for Irish traditional music across the world.
-We have 1000's of happy members in over 20 countries all enjoying leaning Irish music online with our easy to follow tutorials see more at Jigsandreels.com
+Irish Trad School provide an E-Book system for Irish traditional music across the world.
+We have sold1000's of ebooks in over 20 countries all enjoying leaning Irish music on the go with our easy to follow tutorials see more at learnirishmusic.com